University of Tennessee - Knoxville

 Principal Investigator

 Dr. Lamer earned her Ph.D. in Social, Affective, and Cognitive Psychology from the University of Denver.
 Prior to that, she earned her B.A. in Psychology with a certificate in Public Policy and Community Action from Connecticut College.
 Her primary research interest is in examining the ways that social inequity develops and is maintained in sociocultural environments.
-Outside of research, she enjoys playing with her cats, doing yoga, playing volleyball, and waiting for new leaves to grow on her calatheas.
+Outside of research, she enjoys playing with her two cats, playing volleyball, and gardening.
 CV Contact Google Scholar ResearchGate

 DARLA BONAGURA